- - Sustainability Policies

 Creating Enduring Value

 Today, ITC is India's leading Fast Moving Consumer Goods company, the clear market leader in the Indian Paperboard and Packaging industry, a globally acknowledged pioneer in farmer empowerment through its wide-reaching Agri Business and runs the greenest luxury hotel chain in the world.
 ITC Infotech, a wholly-owned subsidiary, is one of India's fast-growing IT companies in the mid-tier segment.
 This portfolio of rapidly growing businesses considerably enhances ITC's capacity to generate growing value for the Indian economy.

 As one of India's most valuable and respected corporations, ITC is widely perceived to be dedicatedly nation-oriented.
 Chairman Y C Deveshwar calls this source of inspiration "a commitment beyond the market".
 In his own words: "ITC believes that its aspiration to create enduring value for the nation provides the motive force to sustain growing shareholder value.
 ITC practices this philosophy by not only driving each of its businesses towards international competitiveness but by also consciously contributing to enhancing the competitiveness of the larger value chain of which it is a part."
-ITC group directly employs more than 31,000 people and the Company's Businesses and their value-chains generate over 5 million sustainable livelihoods many of whom live at the margin in rural India.
+ITC group directly employs more than 31,000 people and the Company's Businesses and their value-chains generate around 6 million sustainable livelihoods many of whom live at the margin in rural India.